-There’s something magical about pulling these gluten-free popovers out of the oven.
-Their golden, puffed tops rise tall and airy, and a buttery aroma fills your kitchen.
-This gluten-free popover recipe creates a tender inside with crisp, hollow shells that are perfect for slathering with jam, a honey drizzle, or a pat of butter.
+There is something special when you pull these gluten-free popovers out of the oven.
+Their golden, puffed tops are tall and airy.
+This gluten-free popover recipe shows you how to make popovers that are crisp, hollow shells that are perfect for slathering with jam, drizzling with honey, or patting with butter.
 Bake some in under 30 minutes using simple ingredients with no fancy pan required.

 This post may contain affiliate links.
 Please read our Disclosure Policy.

 These popovers are a great base recipe for any season.
-They’re impressive enough for the holidays, but simple enough for weekend baking.
-If you’ve never made popovers before, this is a great beginner-friendly recipe to start with.
+They are impressive enough for the holidays, but simple enough for weekend baking.
+If you have never made popovers before, this is a great beginner-friendly recipe to start with.

 Ingredient Notes and Substitutions: